We’re here to help. If we don’t provide the service you are looking for, we’ll help you find the people who do!

 JFRC was established by the Jamestown School District in 1998 through Healthy Start funding.
 Additional funding for construction of the FRC building came from the California Endowment, the Sonora Area Foundation and the Tuolumne County Children and Families Commission (First 5).
 Over the years, JFRC has expanded services by diversifying funding streams and building strong partnerships with organizations including the California Department of Education, the Tuolumne County Departments of Health, Child Welfare and Behavioral Health, as well as community-based agencies such as Infant Child Enrichment Services, Center for Non-Violent Community, The Tuolumne Me-Wuk Indian Health Center and the Amador-Tuolumne Community Action Agency.

 The center offers a number of programs and services including: service referrals for homeless families; emergency food and clothing, school supplies; resource referrals and connections, and other health referrals and classes focusing on topics such as nutrition, parenting, health, ESL and basic life skills.
-JFRC also serves as the office for Deborah Bryant, school counselor and the Jamestown School District After School Programs.
+JFRC also serves as the office for Sarah Collie and Deborah Bryant, school counselors and the Jamestown School District After School Programs.
 Community organizations and recovery groups regularly use the center on weekends and evenings for meetings and special events.